zed-simangunsong/praying-time/README.md

    `0 0 * * SAT /usr/bin/php /var/www/app_root/migrations/cron.php`
    will executed every Saturday at 00:00 (assume your php.exe under _/usr/bin/php_).

+> [!CAUTION]
+> On `.env` file please do not forget to update `BASE_URL` option,
+> so it will match your installation, otherwise the apps will not
+> working properly.

 # Suggestion for improvement.
 * Allow admin to manage all data (Subscriber, Box, Song) from admin page.
 * If the system growth and become more complex, it might be need to use ORM instead a plain query builder for maintenance sake.
-* If one box can belong to 2 or more zone or need a master song table, then we need to change the DB structure a bit so we are consistent using DB normalization.
+* If one box can have 2 or more zone or need a master song table, then we need to change the DB structure a bit so we are consistent using DB normalization.
+* Make a better login system.